elijahmuraoka/ImageProcessor/README.md

 ~~-~~

-**public interface IPView**
-* The view interface.
+**public interface IPView:** The view interface.

-**public class IPViewImpl implements IPView**
-* An implementation of the Image Processor View interface.
+* **public class IPViewImpl implements IPView:** An implementation of the Image Processor View interface.
 This implementation supports the ability to render messages.

 ~~-~~